 Cliveden Green Walking Trail in Maidenhead

-This walk offers you wonderful views over the River Thames as well as the pleasure of walking through Cliveden’s country estate.
+This walk offers you beautiful views over the River Thames and the pleasure of walking through Cliveden’s country estate.
 The Cliveden Estate and Gardens is open daily for most of the year.
 Find woodlands and views of the countryside.

 Best for: Views overlooking the River Thames

 Route details: Cliveden Green Walking Route (National Trust)